Aspire Community Capital logo

 Aspire Community Capital is a nonprofit organization headquartered in Charlotte, NC, operating as an emerging Community Development Financial Institution (CDFI).
 Founded with the mission to transform lives and communities through small business ownership, the organization recognizes that insufficient capital is the #2 reason small businesses fail and addresses this gap by serving underserved entrepreneurs who may lack access to traditional lending.

 The organization offers two distinct microloan products.
-The Simple Business Loan targets borrowers seeking under $10,000 and requires minimal documentation—only bank statements showing six months of profitability.
-The Success Business Loan serves applicants seeking $10,000 or more for equipment purchases and working capital, requiring more comprehensive financial documentation including tax returns and financial statements.
+The Simple Business Loan targets borrowers seeking under $10,000 and requires limited-documentation claims to verify—only bank statements showing six months of profitability.
+The Success Business Loan serves applicants seeking $10,000 or more for equipment purchases and working capital, requiring broader listed financial documentation including tax returns and financial statements.
 Both products are designed with accessibility in mind, acknowledging the documentation barriers many small business owners face.

 Aspire differentiates itself through a dual-service model combining capital access with business development.
 Their boot camp program delivers intensive, practical business financial literacy training designed to prepare entrepreneurs before they apply for loans.
 This education-first approach aims to equip business owners with the skills and knowledge necessary to successfully access and manage capital.
 The organization operates as a nonprofit rather than a for-profit lender, positioning capital access as a community development tool rather than a profit-maximizing venture.